Fonterra: Court case of Fonterra vs Bega Cheese

 Fonterra marketed and distributed the Bega Cheese brand, under an agreement established between the two companies in 1999.
 Fonterra later raised the issue of Bega otherwise using the Bega brand to market peanut butter.
 Bega themselves have since challenged this, accusing Fonterra of not living up to the agreement by not promoting the brand and therefore devaluing it.
 This case ended on 25 February 2021, when the Victoria Supreme Court dismissed all claims.
 Bega is allowed to continue to sell market peanut butter, but the court found Fonterra had no obligation to promote the brand as Bega claimed.

 Greenpeace

 In September 2024, Greenpeace announced they were suing Fonterra for breaching the Fair Trading Act.
 Greenpeace claimed that the Fonterra marketing of milk from "100% New Zealand grass-fed" cows was misleading when up to a fifth of an animal's diet might be imported palm kernel.
 Palm kernel is considered to be linked to deforestation, and New Zealand imports two million tonnes of it annually.

+Smith v Fonterra Co-operative Group Ltd

+In 2019, a lawsuit was filed against several companies, including Fonterra, on the basis that these companies were major greenhouse gas emitters contributing to climate change.
+Two of the three claims were initially dismissed by the High Court of New Zealand and the Court of Appeal, but eventually reinstated by the Supreme Court.
+Before the case went to trial, the New Zealand Government announced a law change which would prevent the case from going ahead.
+It was then revealed that the law change had been suggested in an initially undisclosed briefing document sent directly to the Prime Minister's chief policy adviser by Fonterra and Z Energy.